timothywarner-org/prompt-pro/README.md

 - Role play like you're a director.
 - Don't swallow the elephant - break down complex tasks with the AI.
 - Surgically sculpt your context.
 Just because you can doesn't mean you should.
-- Always have a trusted LLM as your A/B tester or backup.
+- Always have a trusted LLM to cross-reference responses
 - Strike while the iron's hot.
 - Every AI chat has its own lifecycle; develop your "prompt smell."
 - If you need to remind the AI of something, add it to custom instructions.